-By mid-1960s, 25 Exeter was the home of Rev. Ann Wigmore and the location of her Rising Sun Christianity, Inc., which probably purchased the property at about that time.
-It also continued to be the location of the Bible Research Library Society, a travel agency, and several apartments.
+By the mid-1960s, 25 Exeter was the home of Rev. Ann Wigmore and the location of her Rising Sun Christianity, Inc. It also continued to be the location of the Bible Research Library Society, a travel agency, and several apartments.

 Ann Wigmore and Rising Sun Christianity promoted the medicinal value of sprouts, weeds, and wheat grass juice.
 In a February 17, 1994, article about her death, the Boston Globe described her career as follows: “Wigmore, 84, was well-known for espousing the healing value of foods such as sprouts and wheat grass juice.
 Although she was not a medical doctor, she was often called ‘Doctor Ann’ by many who attended her classes in the Back Bay or her operation in Puerto Rico.
 She taught, among other things, how to grow sprouts and wheat grass, and prepare ‘living foods’ such as ‘rejuvelac’ — a beverage made of the residue of sprouted wheatberries soaked in water for two days.”

-In 1974, Rising Sun Christianity received Board of Appeal approval to convert the property into a church, holistic school, and ten lodging units, with a sunset provision of five years.
-In 1980, the Board of Appeal extended the use, with provisos that the use would expire if Ann Wigmore no longer was a director of the organization or if the title to the property were to change.
+In April of 1974, Rising Sun Christianity applied for (and subsequently received) permission to convert 25 Exeter into a church, holistic school, and ten lodging units.
+In its approval of the change of use, the zoning Board of Appeal included a “sunset” provision specifying that the approval would expire in five years.
+In December of 1980, the Board of Appeal extended the use, with provisos that the use would expire if Ann Wigmore no longer was a director of the organization or if the title to the property were to change.